modelica/Encryption-and-Licensing/doc/SEMLA.md

                               └────┘                  └───┘

 The protocol defines :

 - the establishment a secure communication channel between the tool and LVE (see Handshake)
 	- the encrypted communication is done through the LVE's stdin and stdout
 - the agreement over which version of the SEMLA protocol to use
 - the decryption of Modelica code and/or licensing.

+## MESSAGE FORMAT

+### Encoding

+Messages are in 8-bit ASCII

+### Simple message with no arguments

+format: "\<COMMAND>LN"

+- \<COMMAND> - command name, in all caps
+- “LN” - line feed character

+Messages using this form:

+- “LICENSEINFO”
+- “NOTSIMPLE”
+- “TOOLS”
+- “YES”

+### Message with a decimal integer data

+format: "\<COMMAND> <number>LN"

+- \<COMMAND> - command name in all caps
+- \<number> - decimal number – 32-bit signed integer, string, base 10 representation
+- “LN” - line feed character

+Messages using this form:

+- “VERSION”

+### Message with a variable length data

+format: "\<COMMAND> \<length>LN\<data>"

+- \<COMMAND> - command name in all caps
+- \<length> - data length in bytes – 32-bit signed integer, string, base 10 representation
+- \<data> - data bytes

+Messages using this form:

+- “FEATURE”
+- “FILE”
+- "FILECONT”
+- “LIB”
+- “LICENSE”
+- “NO”
+- “PUBKEY”
+- “RETURNFEATURE”
+- “RETURNLICENSE”
+- “TEXT”
+- “TOOLLIST”

+### Message with an integer number and a variable length data

+format: "\<COMMAND> \<number> \<length>LN\<data>"

+- \<COMMAND> - command name in all caps
+- \<number> - 32-bit signed integer, string, base 10 representation
+- \<length> - data length in bytes – 32-bit signed integer, string, base 10 representation
+- \<data> - data bytes

+Messages using this form:

+- “ERROR”

+### Error Handling

+The LVE can respond “ERROR \<error code> \<error message>” at any time.

+Standard error code:

+- \<error message> - an error message suitable for display
+- \<error code> is one of the following:
+	- 1 - Command not understood
+	- 2 - Too low version of the protocol – only after VERSION
+	- 3 - The LVE doesn’t handle licensing – only after FEATURE or LICENSE
+	- 4 - File not found – only after FILE or LIB
+	- 5 - This tool is not allowed to decrypt that file – only after FILE
+	- 6 - File I/O error
+	- 7 - License error
+	- 8 - Other error

 ### Authentication

 The LVE contains a list of the public keys of the tools that it trusts; It will only connect to those tools.

 The tools implicitly trusts the LVE as only the LVE can licenses and decrypts the MLC.

-### Communication flow

 ### Handshake

 - 1 the tool initiates a cryptographic handshake according to TLS 1.2.

-	- 2 the tool sends the highest version of the protocol it supports (integer): “VERSION <version>”
+- 2 the tool sends the highest version of the protocol it supports (integer): “VERSION \<version>”

-	- 3 the LVE responds with the highest version of the protocol supported: “VERSION <version>” If tool-version < lve-version, the reply is: “NO <reason>”.
+- 3 the LVE responds with the highest version of the protocol supported: “VERSION \<version>”
+	- If tool-version < lve-version, the reply is: “NO \<reason>”.

-	- 4 the tool sends a path: “LIB <path>”
+- 4 the tool sends a path: “LIB \<path>”
-		- If only the “.library” folder was extracted from the MLC, "<path>" is the path to the library archive
+	- If only the “.library” folder was extracted from the MLC, "\<path>" is the path to the library archive

-		- If the entire contents of the MLC was extracted, "<path>" is the path to the top-level directory of the library
+	- If the entire contents of the MLC was extracted, "\<path>" is the path to the top-level directory of the library

-	- the LVE responds: “YES”.
+- 5 the LVE responds: “YES”.

 ### License check

 #### Check for a feature

-	- 1 the tool sends: “FEATURE <feature name>”
+- 1 the tool sends: “FEATURE \<feature name>”

-	- 2 the LVE responds: “YES” or “NO <reason>”
+- 2 the LVE responds: “YES” or “NO \<reason>”

 #### Simplified license check